 - Completion of prerequisite courses listed below (all grades must be “C” or higher)

 - All prerequisites must be completed no later than December 31 of the year prior to matriculation

 - All pre-professional academic work must be done at a regionally accredited institution in the U.S.

-- Science prerequisite courses work must be completed within the last 10 years
+- Science prerequisite course work must be completed within the last 10 years

 - All prerequisite courses must have earned college credit hours

 - All prerequisite courses must have an earned grade of “C” or higher

 - Two semesters of human anatomy and physiology with labs (this may be taken as two combined A&P courses with lab or one anatomy course with lab and one physiology course with lab) – 8 credit hours

 - One semester of general chemistry with lab – 4 credit hours